-The Rainbow Falls waterfall is exceptionally beautiful, pouring down a towering, near-vertical cliff in the Nantahala National Forest near Gorges State Park.
-Framed in lush forest and a hilly, wildflower-covered meadow, Rainbow Falls tumbles into a deep pool littered with giant boulders.
-After a drop of nearly 150 feet, the waterfall crashes loudly, exploding into voluminous clouds of mist which, when the sun is angled right, create colorful rainbows below the falls.
+Rainbow Falls is exceptionally beautiful, pouring down a towering, near-vertical cliff in the Nantahala National Forest near Gorges State Park.
+Framed in lush forest and a rolling, wildflower-covered meadow, the waterfall tumbles into a deep pool littered with giant boulders.
+After a drop of nearly 150 feet, the waterfall crashes loudly, exploding into enormous clouds of mist.
+And when the sun is angled right, the waterfall creates colorful rainbows below the falls.

 Rainbow Falls NC: the hike

 The hike departs from the Grassy Ridge trailhead in Gorges State Park, near Cashiers, NC (view maps and driving directions).
-Gorges State Park is one of the newest in North Carolina’s state park system, and with an annual rainfall of over 80 inches, the park is classified as a temperate rain forest.
-Its rushing rivers, mighty waterfalls, abundant wildflowers and lush, green forest are born from the park’s abundant rain.
+Gorges State Park is one of the newest in North Carolina’s state park system, and with an annual rainfall of over 80 inches, the park classifies as a temperate rain forest.
+The park’s rushing rivers, mighty waterfalls, abundant wildflowers and lush, green forest are a beautiful result of the park’s abundant rain.

 The hike descends southbound on the gravel-paved Grassy Ridge Trail, meandering through dense thickets of gnarly-branched mountain laurel.
 Fern and moss carpet the rich forest floor.

-The hike reaches a trail junction at .3 mile, turning right to hike westbound on the Rainbow Falls Trail.
-The hike continues its descent, arcing northbound through a creek valley filled with rhododendron and fern.
-The Rainbow Falls Trail crosses the official Gorges State Park line at .8 mile, leaving the park and entering the Nantahala National Forest.
+The hike reaches a trail junction at .3 mile, turning right to follow the Rainbow Falls Trail westbound.
+The trail continues its descent, arcing northbound through a creek valley filled with rhododendron and fern.
+The trail crosses the official Gorges State Park line at .8 mile, leaving the park and entering the Nantahala National Forest.
 The sound of the rushing Horsepasture River grows louder as the hike veers westbound, approaching the river at 1 mile.

 The hike trails the river’s banks, following the river upstream as it tumbles over a rocky bed.
-Reaching the hike’s lowest elevation, the trail crosses a tributary stream at 1.1 miles before commencing a nearly continuous climb to Rainbow Falls.
-The river’s rushing roar becomes louder as the hike trails upstream.
-A short side trail departs trail left at 1.4 miles, leading to the Hidden Falls waterfall.
-Here, the Horsepasture River pours over a wide, angular outcrop into a pool that’s bordered by nearly-vertical rock and, in summer months, blooming rhododendron.
+The trail reaches the hike’s lowest elevation and crosses a tributary stream at 1.1 miles, and then begins a nearly constant climb uphill.
+The river’s rushing roar becomes louder, amplifying through the forest.
+A short side trail departs on the trail’s left at 1.4 miles, leading to the Hidden Falls waterfall.
+The Horsepasture River pours over a wide, angular outcrop into a pool that’s bordered by nearly vertical rock and framed in blooming rhododendron.

 The trail ducks back into the forest, continuing its climb.
 The hike reaches Turtleback Falls at 1.65 miles, where the Horsepasture River cascades 25 feet over a large, curved rock outcrop into a pool below.